 Civil society, in partnership with states and international organizations, drives the process of humanitarian disarmament.
 Inclusiveness is a key characteristic of this approach.
 Civil society organizations, often working in global coalitions focused on single issues, provide field and legal expertise and bring the voices of ordinary people and affected communities to the table.
 Survivors raise awareness of the harm caused by arms and inform discussions of how to deal with it.
 States, including users and producers, affected and unaffected states, play a vital role in garnering support for and negotiating new instruments.
 International organizations, notably the International Committee of the Red Cross and UN agencies, bring additional expertise and authority to the process.
 Humanitarian disarmament has frequently had an independent character.
 While the United Nations is a possible forum, new norms can be initiated or established outside its bounds.

 While traditional forms of disarmament may contain humanitarian elements, humanitarian disarmament as a concept originated in the mid-1990s.
 The 1997 Mine Ban Treaty, spearheaded by the International Campaign to Ban Landmines, was its first success.
 That humanitarian disarmament instrument and the process behind it provided a model for subsequent campaigns and ban treaties, notably, the 2008 Convention on Cluster Munitions and the 2017 Treaty on the Prohibition of Nuclear Weapons.
 The 2013 Arms Trade Treaty, which applied a similar approach to the proliferation of arms, exemplifies the broad reach of humanitarian disarmament.
-Current humanitarian disarmament campaigns are working for a political commitment to end the use of explosive weapons with wide area effects in populated areas, a preemptive ban on fully autonomous weapons, and greater protections for humans and the environment from toxic remnants of war.
+More recently, the 2022 political declaration on the use of explosive weapons in populated areas seeks to improve protections for civilians from the effects of bombing and shelling of cities, towns, and villages.
+Current humanitarian disarmament campaigns are working toward a new treaty with prohibitions and regulations on autonomous weapons systems, and greater protections for humans and the environment from toxic remnants of war.